WriteHuman, a better alternative to Walter Writes

 See the actual outputs

 The scores above come from real tests, not marketing claims.
-Here are unedited results from the July 2026 run: the same AI-generated text, humanized by each tool, shown side by side.
+Here are unedited results from the August 2026 run: the same AI-generated text, humanized by each tool, shown side by side.

 -